michaelpatrickpurcell/grawlix/README.md

 ## Components
 Grawlix is a version of the typesetters' game.
 The gameplay is the same but the components are a bit different.
 In this version, plastic tiles are used in place of metal type.
 Also, different colors are used to distinguish tiles instead of different typefaces.

 To play Grawlix, the players will need a flat _play area_ and thirty-six _tiles_.
-Each tile is labeled with one of six possible _glyphs_ and one six possible _colors_.
+Each tile is labeled with one of six possible _glyphs_ and one of six possible _colors_.
 There is one tile for each possible combination of glyph and color.

 The six glyphs are: @ (at symbol), \# (pound sign), $ (dollar sign), % (percent symbol), & (ampersand), and \* (asterisk).
 The six colors are: red, orange, yellow, green, blue, and purple.